 Q. How do I pay for my prescription order?

 A. Intermountain Home Delivery Pharmacy makes it convenient to pay for your prescriptions.
 As part of your enrollment, your credit card, debit card, health savings card or flexible spending account card information will be stored within a secure system so that we can process your payment without having to collect your credit card information each time you need a refill.
-If you do not have any of the payment options listed above, contact the Intermountain Home Delivery Pharmacy at (801) 501-6910 or 1-855-779-3960 for more options.
+If you do not have any of the payment options listed above, contact the Intermountain Home Delivery Pharmacy at 1-855-779-3960 for more options.

 Q. Do I have access to a pharmacist when using home delivery?